rus4j/rus4j.github.io/static/resume.md

 <div class="work_position" markdown="1">

 **<u>Tech Lead Engineer</u>**, _Sber_, Saint-Petersburg, Russia
-Working on B2B investment platform in CIB (Corporate Investment Business) department of largest national bank.
+Working on B2B investment platform in CIB (Corporate Investment Business) department of the largest national bank.

 - Leading the process of decomposing monolithic application into microservices.
 - Acted as a people manager:
-  ++ Helping to split a big team (~10+ members) into small feature teams.
+  - Helping to split a big team (~10+ members) into small feature teams.
-  ++ Optimizing working process by reducing number of unnecesary meetings.
+  - Optimizing working process by reducing number of unnecesary meetings.
-  ++ Conducting technical interviews.
+  - Conducting technical interviews.
-  ++ Conducting workshops on technical topics.
+  - Conducting workshops on technical topics.
-  ++ Managing 1to1/feedback meetings, grading team members at the end of the querter.
+  - Managing 1to1/feedback meetings, grading team members at the end of the querter.

 Java/Kotlin, Spring/Hibernate, OpenShift, Kafka, PostgreSQL.